7 Reasons You Should Have a Weekday Elopement

 If you must have your wedding on Friday, Saturday or Sunday, there are ways to make it work.
 First off, you may want to consider a location that you can actually book a private ceremony spot (Like 3M Curve in Rocky Mountain National Park).
 If you are more into a hike and being just the two of you in the mountains, the photographer you hire is critical.
 They should know the area well and be able to point you in the direction of locations that are away from the crowd as much as possible.

-Ben and Arlyne’s weekday elopement at Loveland Pass was on a Tuesday and we hardly saw anyone nearby.
-Leila and Mo chose to elope at a private venue on acres of forest that provided a secluded setting.
-Jenna and Brian had a beautiful weekday ceremony in Rocky Mountain National Park.
+Kyla and Chirs’ weekday elopement at Loveland Pass was on a Thursday and we hardly saw anyone nearby.
+Ashley and Nick chose to elope on a weekday at Maroon Bells Amphitheater with their loved ones and had very few people around.
+Paige and Braden had a beautiful weekday ceremony in Rocky Mountain National Park.